eyvindwa/okular-web/docs/biography.md

 * Death metal, especially Morbid Angel, Death and early Decapitated
 * The Gothenburg scene of melodic death metal, especially At The Gates and early In Flames
 * Gojira’s sense of playfulness and experimentation with rhythms, textures and ambience

+## The lineup and the compositional method

+With members based in and around Oslo, Norway, contemporary death metal act Okular is led by composer and lyricist Andreas Aubert.
+He started playing guitar in 1996.
+Over the years he gained an intuitive understanding of the guitar as an instrument and played in a few bands, but lacked the technical skills to manifest the full range of his ideas.
+When introduced to the computer program Guitar Pro in 2004, he finally found a suitable channel for his musical creativity.

+All of Okular’s music is written into Guitar Pro.
+Sometimes Andreas comes up with the main ideas on the guitar first, then writes it into the program.
+Other times he writes a full song directly into the program without first arriving at the riffs and melodies via the guitar.
+When composing, Andreas often reaches what in psychology is called a flow state where time and space disappears, one is absorbed into the activity and one can be creative without effort.
+He typically spends only two hours on writing the guitars for a song, being driven by intuition and passion moreso than technical analysis.
+The intellect is also involved in the process, but taking a back seat.
+Although composing music is meaningful in itself, Andreas felt a growing need for the music to be professionally recorded so that the songs could come to their full expression.

+In 2009 he gathered a lineup to record the debut album Probiotic.
+The core of Okular’s recording lineup has been comprised of Marius Skarsem Pedersen (guitars, extreme and melodic vocals) and Bjørn Tore Erlandsen (drums), who have been featured on all albums.
+Bassists and co-vocalists have varied, but for 2023’s Regenerate, the band has found a stable lineup with the addition of bassist Eyvind W. Axelsen and co-vocalist Fredrik William Aas (extreme vocals).

 ## The reception